genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 ```
 :::

-10. Install GenX CLI, a Genesis tool that enables you to seed projects.
+10. Install GenX CLI; this is a Genesis tool that enables you to seed projects.
 ```shell
 npm install -g @genesislcap/foundation-cli
 ```